ddialliance/sdtl/SDTH/doc/content/introduction.markdown

 SDTL grew out of the need for a common language that could express commands in five widely used statistical analysis packages (SPSS, SAS, Stata, R, and Python).
 These languages were developed independently, and each one has its own syntax and vocabulary.
 Someone familiar with SPSS may have difficulty understanding R. SDTL serves as a common intermediate language, and the most common commands in all five source languages can be translated into SDTL without loss of information.
 In addition, SDTL is in a 'structured' format (e.g., JSON, XML, RDF) that can be easily read by computer software.
 All of the other languages require a 'parser' to extract information from a command according to its particular syntax.
 In contrast, SDTL has minimal syntax, because the parts of an SDTL command are unambiguously identified by tags and delimiters.

 SDTH was developed to make it easier to answer simple questions about computer programs.
 The features that make SDTL precise and machine actionable also make it verbose and difficult to search.
 The details available in SDTL are not required to answer questions like those above.
-For example, Question 1 does not ask how variable X was affected by other variables.
-It asks which variables affected variable X.  The detail in SDTL makes answering this question very complicated.
+For example, Question 1 does not ask **how** variable X was affected by other variables.
+It asks **which** variables affected variable X.  The detail in SDTL makes answering this question very complicated.

 SDTH and SDTL work very well together.
-SDTL commands can be included in SDTH using the sdth:hasSDTL predicate, and there are two reasons to create SDTH from SDTL, rather than translating other languages directly into SDTH.
+SDTL commands can be included in SDTH using the sdth:hasSDTL predicate, and there are reasons to create SDTH from SDTL, rather than translating other languages directly into SDTH.
 First, SDTL decomposes complex commands in other languages into simpler steps, which are easier to follow and understand.
-Second, SDTL has the advantages of being a common intermediate language that does not require a parser, and prototype code for translating other languages into SDTL already exists.
+Second, SDTL has the advantages of being a common intermediate language that does not require a parser, and prototype code for translating several languages into SDTL already exists.

 ## SDTH and PROV